bhishanpdl/DMstack_obsfile_Clusters/README.md

-# Using obs_file with DMstack13.0 (method1: docker, method2: miniconda2 and method3: nersc)
+# Using obs_file with DMstack13.0
+# (method1: docker, method2: miniconda2)
 Author: Bhishan Poudel

 This repo is a basic tutorial how to get started with using DMstack and obs_file in Docker.

-## 1.0 Stop and Remove lsst environment from docker
+## 1.0 If you are inside docker env stop and remove lsst environment from docker
 ```
 exit # inside the docker environment
 docker stop lsst; docker rm lsst